 Dogs should be dosed orally, starting with a dose of 2-5 mg per kg bodyweight per day.
 The dose should be divided and administered twice daily.
-The tablet can be divided into two or four equal parts to provide 30 mg and 15 mg doses, respectively.
+The tablet can be divided into two equal parts to provide 7.5 mg doses.